Vietnam.vn - Nền tảng quảng bá Việt Nam

 To solve the problem at its root, Vespasian decided to build tunnels by digging through the mountainside to divert floodwaters.
 This floodwater diversion system was built on the principle of blocking the front of the riverbed with a cover and diverting the water through a network of man-made canals and tunnels.

 The Titus Tunnel was designed by engineers in the Roman legions and built by soldiers, sailors, and prisoners.
 When completed, the Titus Tunnel spanned 1.4 kilometers (0.9 miles).
-Because the entire tunnel was hewn through solid rock, it was a remarkable feat of Roman engineering, especially in such a short time.
+Because the entire tunnel was hewn through solid rock, it was a remarkable feat of Roman engineering, especially for such a short time.
 Furthermore, this man-made wonder has survived to this day with little damage.
 The Titus Tunnel is a testament to the Romans’ ingenuity in solving the challenges facing their city.

 An Khang (According to Ancient Origins )